sharecloud/sharecloud/docs/install/installation_arch.md

 ## Installation

 ### Note
-This installation guide was created on a ArchLinux machine.
+This installation guide was created on an ArchLinux machine.
 This guide is only valid for ArchLinux installations.

-We assume that the package `httpd`, `php`, `mysql` or `mariadb` is already installed and configured.
+We assume that the packages `httpd`, `php`, `mysql` or `mariadb` have already been installed and configured.

 As we are logged in as root, we will perform all actions as `http` user, so we won't have any problems with access control when using Apache.
 If you want to perform all action in the context of the current